Why This Is The Messiest Oscars In Award Show History

 And, finally, the most recent change the Academy walked back: presenting the awards for Best Cinematography, Live Action Short, Film Editing, and Make-up and Hairstyling during commercial breaks.
 This was a slap in the face to the hard work of the nominees in those categories, especially when announced less than two weeks before the ceremony.

-The 91st Academy Awards will air Monday 25th February at 1am UK time on Sky Cinema.
+The 91st Academy Awards will air Sunday, February 24 at 5:00 pm PST / 8:00 pm EST on ABC.
 They will last indefinitely.

 Advertisement